amclees/JavaMSG/README.md

 JavaMSG
 =======

 Simple Java Messenger.
-Simple client/server and user login system eventually.
-Uses a basic implementation of the one-time pad to encrypt messages.
-Understand that this does NOT mean JavaMSG is secure; by the nature of the user entering a key that is converted to bytes from a string, this program is insecure.
-There are also probably many side-channel attacks possible.
-I am going to begin on the login system soon.
+Mostly written to give me a basic idea of how to use Java networking libraries.

 Distributions
 <br>